-Also known as polyurethane or PU surfboards, fiberglass boards are the more traditional option and have been around for more than half a century.
+Also known as polyurethane or PU surfboards, fiberglass surfboard are the more traditional option and have been around for more than half a century.

 They are made from an inner of polyurethane foam that is coated in a fiberglass cover.

-The foam provides buoyancy and ensures that the board is lightweight, and the fiberglass cloth helps to protect it from the water.
+The foam provides buoyancy and ensures that the surfboard is lightweight, and the fiberglass cloth helps to protect it from the water.

 Pros of a Fiberglass Surfboard

-A fiberglass board cuts through the chop very well as it sits low in the water.
+A fiberglass surfboard cuts through the chop very well as it sits low in the water.